Defending Your Rights After Trucking Accidents

-As an American driver, you share the roadway with a variety of vehicles.
-Motorcycles, bicycles, and commercial trucks all travel the same highways as passenger cars, and each requires that other drivers take a special type of care to minimize the risk of collision.
-Large commercial trucks, for example, cannot come to a complete stop as quickly as smaller vehicles, which is why drivers need to allow them ample space on the roadway.
-Other hazards associated with tractor-trailers include the risk of jackknifing and the risk of the driver losing control of the truck, putting other drivers, their passengers, and personal property in harm’s way.
-In 2013, tractor-trailers were involved in 3,350 collisions, 1.7 percent of the total collisions recorded on Wisconsin roadways.
+As a Wisconsin driver, you share the roadway with a variety of vehicles, and each requires a special type of care to minimize the risk of collision.
+Large commercial trucks have a variety of associated hazards, including slow stopping, the risk of jackknifing and the risk of the driver losing control of the truck.
+All of these hazards put other drivers, their passengers and personal property in harm’s way.

 There are a lot of different ways negligence on the part of a truck driver, the driver of a passenger vehicle or the government entity tasked with maintaining the stretch of roadway where the accident occurred can cause a truck accident.
 Some examples of issues that can cause truck accidents include:

 - Distracted driving by any involved party.
 This can include using a cellphone, eating or carrying on an animated conversation with others while driving

 - Potholes, uneven pavement and mismarked roadways that confuse drivers